gscarfe/learn_ruby/README.md

 # learn_ruby
-A place to store my ruby scraps.
+A place to store my ruby scraps and practice things.

 # basic git commands